jsanchez1101/LIF_Snake/README.md

 ![LIF network animation](2NeuronGif.gif)

-Two LIF neurons connected by a synapse.
+Two LIF neurons (for now) connected by a synapse.
 Top trace fires from constant input; bottom trace receives current pulses from the first whenever it fires.